Voice of The Customer Tools To Boost Conversions

 Price: A 60 day money-back guarantee is available on all plans.
 Subscription plans range from Hobby at $12 a month to White Label at $199 a month.

-17. Typeform: A Voice of Customer tool that aims to delight respondents, keeping them focused on one question at a time and the versatility of their forms.
+19. Typeform: Voice of the Customer tools that aims to delight respondents, keeping them focused on one question at a time and the versatility of their forms.
 Provides an enterprise survey tool for use across all devices.
 Offers Free plan (Core) for basic users.

 Price: The Pro plans costs $20 a month with unlimited typeforms and responses.
 A Pro+ for teams is currently under development.

-18. UserReport: A Free tool that offers both online surveys and feedback forums.
+20. UserReport: A Free tool that offers both online survey tools and feedback forums.
 The online survey tool allows you to ask for feedback about your website and gather visitor demographics in over 60 languages.
 You can either use the ‘ready-to-go survey or customise with your own logo, colours and questions.
 Survey results are presented in intuitive reports that can be easily shared and exported as PDF or raw data.

 The feedback forums give you the opportunity to gather ideas on how to improve your website.
 It also allows users to report bugs, submit issues, comment on and vote for ideas online.
 It works across devices and is fully customisable.